awslabs/aws-iot-greengrass-accelerators/v2/source_event_accelerator/README.md

-# Systems Manager Accelerator
+# Source Event Processing

-This accelerator installs and registers the AWS Systems Manager agent onto the Greengrass core device.
+This accelerator demonstrates a framework to subscribe, receive, and process events synchronously and asynchronously similar to AWS Lambda functions.

 # Systems Manager Use Case

-Provides the ability for AWS Systems Manager to manage the Greengrass core device.
+Provides code sames for dealing with incoming IPC events and processing then in a way similar to AWS Lambda.

 # Design Pattern